Skip to main content

 An employee may make a valid choice of superannuation fund by providing the relevant information to the ATO.

-In order to make a valid choice of superannuation fund, an employee must provide their employer with written notice of that choice.
+To make a valid choice of superannuation fund, an employee must provide their employer with written notice of that choice.

 Under STP, the employer will send a report to the ATO (via Standard Business Reporting (SBR)) every pay cycle that details: